UX DESIGN • CONTENT DESIGN • UX RESEARCH

 What our UXR team says

 During user testing, the UXR team tested the usability of the onboarding questions with potential mentors.
-Here are their findings:
+They completed interviews and usability testing with 7 participants identifying as LGBTQIA+.

 What have I learned?